CollectionBuilder/collectionbuilder-sheets/pages/setup/metadata.md

 ----------

+## Publish and Test Metadata

+To use your metadata in CollectionBuilder-Sheets it must be published on the web or downloaded to your local machine.
+The [Test Your Metadata]({{ '/setup/' | relative_url }}) page can temporarily configure the metadata used on this demo site, so that you can test your spreadsheet.

+Follow one of the options below to get started!

-## How to Publish Your Google Sheet
+### Publish Your Google Sheet

 - On your Google Sheet, click "File" and select "Publish to the Web".
 - On the popup modal, use the dropdowns in "Link" tab to select the sheet name of your metadata (usually "Sheet 1") and "Comma-separated values (.csv)" options, then click "Publish" button.
 - Copy the link that is provided.
-- Paste the link into form above and click Submit.
+- Paste the link into the [setup form]({{ '/setup/' | relative_url }}) and click Submit.

 For example, a published link looks like:

 `https://docs.google.com/spreadsheets/d/e/2PACX-1vSn7AA-cbsXT3_nNUGftc1ab-CKXOJHMQCIENeR9NHElbyI9_qA99o0-HNZdG04v-M2_N21bUe_krQQ/pub?gid=0&single=true&output=csv`

-## How to Download Your Google Sheet as CSV
+### Download Your Google Sheet as CSV

-- On your Google Sheet, click "File" and select “Download as Comma-separated values”
+- On your Google Sheet, click "File" and select "Download as Comma-separated values"
 - The file should download to your computer's Downloads folder
-- Click in the "Choose file" box in the form above and navigate in your file explorer to select the downloaded CSV.
+- On the [setup form]({{ '/setup/' | relative_url }}), click in the "Choose file" box, navigate in your file explorer to select the downloaded CSV, and click Submit.

-## Other Web CSV
+### Other Web CSV

 If you have a CSV available anywhere on the web, you can use it by referencing the full URL.
 However, depending on where your CSV is hosted, you may encounter [CORS errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).